Underloads and Financial Aid: The Impact of Less than Full-time Enrollment

 - Caltech scholarships awarded in other terms

 Full-time enrollment is defined in the Caltech Catalog as 36 units.
 Students enrolling less than full-time, taking between 27 to 35 units, are considered enrolled 3/4 time.
-The impact to their financial aid is usually a reduction to their grant, in the same amount as the reduction in their tuition.
+The impact to their financial aid is usually a reduction to their grant, in the same amount as the tuition reduction on their student aid budget.
 Federal Pell Grant recipients will have their Federal Pell award reduced according to federal regulations.
-The Financial Aid Office will revise the student's budget to reflect the reduction in tuition charged and then revise the student's aid (grant eligibility) to reflect the reduction in need.
+The Financial Aid Office will revise the student's budget to reflect the reduction in tuition, calculated based on the units enrolled in as of Add Day, and then revise the student's aid (grant eligibility) to reflect the reduction in need.
+However, the student's Caltech account will be charged full-time tuition.

 Half-time enrollment is defined as enrolling in 18 to 26 units.
-In this situation, the Financial Aid Office will revise the tuition amount on the budget for financial aid purposes and also reduce the student's books and supplies allowance to one half of the standard amount for that term.
+In this situation, the Financial Aid Office will revise the tuition amount on the student aid budget and also reduce the student's books and supplies allowance to one half of the standard amount for that term.
 The student's aid is adjusted to reflect the reduced financial aid eligibility.
 Federal Pell Grant recipients will have their Pell award reduced according to federal regulations.
-The Financial Aid Office will revise the student's budget for financial aid purposes and then revise the student's aid (grant eligibility) to reflect the reduction in need.
+The Financial Aid Office will revise the student's financial aid budget and then revise the student's aid (grant eligibility) to reflect the reduction in need.
+However, the student's Caltech account will be charged full-time tuition.

 Less than 1/2 Time

 Less than 1/2 time enrollment is defined as taking fewer than 18 units.
-Tuition is revised based on the reduced tuition paid.
+Tuition is revised based on the units enrolled in as of Add Day.
 As indicated in the Caltech Catalog, the minimum tuition charge is 10 units per term.
 The books and supplies allowance is reduced to 1/4 for that term.
-The student's aid is reduced based on the reduced costs.
+The student's aid is reduced based on the reduced student aid budget.
 Federal Pell Grant recipients will have their Pell award reduced according to federal regulations.
-More importantly, the student becomes ineligible for Caltech grant aid for that term; the student will only be eligible for Caltech work study and loan assistance.
-If the student is enrolled less than half time, the grace period on any student loan (Federal Perkins loan, CIT loan, Institute loan and Federal Stafford loan) will begin.
+More importantly, the student becomes ineligible for Caltech grant aid for that term; the student will only be eligible for Caltech work study and/or loan assistance.
+If the student is enrolled less than half time, the grace period on any student loan (CIT loan, Institute loan and Federal Stafford loan) will begin.
 In addition, a student/family is no longer eligible for Federal PLUS or Stafford loans during periods of less than ½ time enrollment.
+However, the student's Caltech account will be charged full-time tuition.

 Effect on Outside Scholarships